Michelle Hanson: Alexander Carr admits Sunderland murder

 - Published

-A man has admitted murdering a grandmother who was found dead at a house in Sunderland.
+A student who went on the run after a woman was found dead at her home has admitted her murder.

-The body of Michelle Hanson, 47, was found with multiple neck injuries in Brady Street in December.
+Michelle Hanson, 47, was found with multiple neck injuries at her flat in Brady Street, Sunderland, in December.

 Alexander Carr, 33, of Wilfred Street, Sunderland, had previously admitted manslaughter but denied murder.

-As his trial was due to start at Newcastle Crown Court, Carr admitted murder.
+As his trial was due to start at Newcastle Crown Court, Carr pleaded guilty to murder.
 He will be sentenced on 16 June.

+The University of Sunderland student was named as the prime suspect because he was the last person seen at the mum-of-three's flat where she was found with suspected stab wounds.

-After Ms Hanson's body was discovered, a nationwide manhunt was launched to find Carr - with a £10,000 reward offered for information leading to his capture.
+A nationwide manhunt was launched to find Carr and a £10,000 reward was offered for information leading to his capture.

 Appearing via videolink from HMP Durham, Carr admitted murdering Ms Hanson some time between 30 November and 4 December.

-Judge Paul Sloan KC, the recorder of Newcastle, told Carr he faced a mandatory life sentence but the minimum term he would have to serve before being considered eligible for parole had to be set.
+Judge Paul Sloan KC, the recorder of Newcastle, told Carr he faced a mandatory life sentence but the minimum term he would have to serve had to be set.

-After the search, Carr was arrested in Islington, north London, on 21 December.
+Ms Hanson was found dead at her flat in Pallion by her family.

+Detectives retrieved a number of discarded knives at the scene as well as forensic evidence pointing to their suspect.

 Follow BBC North East & Cumbria on Twitter, Facebook and Instagram.
 Send your story ideas to northeastandcumbria@bbc.co.uk.